February 5, 2019

 “We are in constant contact with Google regarding the changeover and we will update the campus as more information becomes available,” said Shea Lovan, Identity and Collaboration Architect.

 Hangouts Chat and Hangouts Meet offer users much of the same functionality as classic Hangouts with the same goal: to work and collaborate as a team seamlessly and effortlessly.

 Hangouts Chat delivers a secure team messaging platform supporting individual and group conversations.
 Projects and threaded conversations can “live” in virtual rooms, simplifying progress tracking and follow-up tasks.
 Since it’s integrated with Calendar, users can “ask” the Meet bot in Hangouts Chat to schedule meetings.

 Hangouts Meet provides a light, fast video conferencing platform that reduces “time to start” a meeting to zero.
 Users can join a meeting from Calendar, an email invite or a one-off share, according to the Google Products blog.

 It’s UCSB IT’s goal to provide excellent communication and collaboration technologies for our students, faculty, and staff.
-For questions regarding Connect G Suite for Education, click here.
+For questions regarding Connect G Suite for Education, visit the Connect website.